-Global Ship Lease's management team has an aggregate of over 40 years of shipping experience and long-term industry relationships that will allow the company to capitalize on the attractive industry growth opportunities.
+Management of Global Ship Lease has over 40 years of shipping experience and extensive industry relationships that will allow the company to capitalize on the attractive industry growth opportunities.
 Chief Executive Officer Ian Webber most recently served as Chief Financial Officer of CP Ships.
 Chief Financial Officer Susan Cook is the former Group Head of Specialized Finance at P&O and Chief Commercial Officer Thomas Lister is a former ship financier at DVB Bank having previously held other positions at charter owners and liner companies.
 The Marathon board of directors believes that due to management's long experience in the container shipping industry, Global Ship Lease will be able to identify new vessel acquisitions that meet its rate of return thresholds and are accretive to distributable cash flow per share.